Shyam-Pandey/Project_1/README.md

 ## Learning during project creation.
 1. I have learned a lot during creation of project
-2. How to create navbar and and make responsive website.
+2. How to create navbar and designa landing page.